• Skip to primary navigation

 Store black & white cookies in an airtight container at room temperature for up to 3 days or in the fridge for up to 7 days.

 The cookies can be frozen before icing.
-Freeze the cookies, or the dough, by wrapping them tightly in plastic wrap and placing it in a heavy-duty freezer bag for up to 3 months.
-Thaw them out in the fridge overnight before baking, icing, or eating.
+Freeze the cookies, or the dough, by wrapping them tightly in plastic wrap and placing them in a heavy-duty freezer bag for up to 3 months.
+Thaw them in the fridge overnight before baking, icing, or eating.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.